-Embrace a streamlined routine that consolidates your bath essentials—hand wash, lotion, balm, and cleanser—into one perfectly packaged and aromatically-harmonious bundle.
+Streamline your routine and consolidate your bath essentials—hand wash, lotion, balm, and cleanser—into one perfectly packaged and aromatically harmonious bundle.

 Try: Rin Trash Can, Yamazaki Home, $50

-In a small space, every square inch counts, and round, bulky trash cans need not apply.
-Swap in this sleek number instead—it’s much more conducive to fitting in the tiny nooks and crannies of your bath.
+In a small space, every square inch counts, and round, space-hogging trash cans need not apply.
+Bring in this sleek number instead—it not only tucks into tight corners easily, but the wood lid further hides what’s inside.

 Muji’s take on a toothbrush holder is the personification of minimalism.
-Simply prop your brush in these colorful stands and relish in the ample sink space you have leftover.
+Simply prop your brush in one of these colorful stands and relish in the ample sink space you have left over.